International Travel Policies & FAQ

 TMP License Exception Form If a Commerce license is required, this form should be used in lieu of a license (applicable for most countries) if the traveler is taking University owned equipment, such as a laptop.
 This exception is not applicable for anything ITAR controlled; a license from State would be required.

 BAG License Exception Form If a Commerce license is required, this form should be used in lieu of a license (applicable for most countries) if the traveler is taking a personal laptop or other equipment that contains University of Arizona project data.
 This exception is not applicable for anything ITAR controlled; a license from State would be required.

 CCD License Exception Form License exception CCD authorizes the export or reexport of commodities and software controlled under the Export Administration Regulations (EAR) to Cuba or Sudan under specific conditions.
 Only certain commodities and software are authorized.

-Accessing Data While Abroad Accessing data abroad is considered an export, including opening an encrypted email with ITAR or export controlled data or accessing the data even on the University server through the VPN.
-University personnel must coordinate in advance with Export Control if they need to access export controlled data abroad.
-There are some countries where this is not allowed even with a license.
+Accessing Data While Abroad Accessing export-controlled data abroad is considered an export, including opening an encrypted email with ITAR or export controlled data or accessing the data even on the University server through the VPN.
+University personnel must coordinate in advance with Export Control if they need to access export-controlled data abroad.
+A license or license exemption is required in most cases.
+However, there are some countries where a license or license exemption would not be granted.